fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

     jobs # will show "baz"

 Subshells are also frequently confused with :ref:`command substitutions <bash-command-substitutions>`, which bash writes as ```command``` or ``$(command)`` and fish writes as ``$(command)`` or ``(command)``.
 Bash also *uses* subshells to implement them.

-The isolation can usually be achieved by just scoping variables (with ``set -l``), but if you really do need to run your code in a new shell environment you can always use ``fish -c 'your code here'`` to do so explicitly.

 Builtins and other commands
 ---------------------------